akuklev/akuklev/what-are-dependent-types.md

 }
 // WRONG
 ```
 This example checks if it has been called with exactly one command-line parameter and is meant to print `Hello, {first command-line parameter}!` in this case.
 However, if executed with command-line parameter like `"Bobby %d Tables"` it would either crash or read out specitic memory bytes where `printf` would expect its nonexistent addtional argument (due to `%d` in the template) to be stored.
-With dependently-typed `printf()` this example wouldn't compile because the number of additional `printf()`-arguments and their types cannot be determined in compile-time.
+With dependently-typed `printf()` this example would not compile because the number of additional `printf()`-arguments and their types cannot be determined in compile-time.
 In order to make it compile, one has to ensure there are zero additional arguments.
 For example, like this
 ```cpp
 main(nat argc, string[argc + 1] argv) {
   if (argc == 1 && printf_args(argv[1]) == ()) {